St Luke's Church, Great Crosby: Interior

 Inside the church, the box pews that had been damaged in the fire were replaced by pitch pine pews moved from St Benedict's Church, Everton, which has been demolished.
 The holy table and credence table survived the fire; they had been coated with a fire-proofing substance.
 On the front of the gallery is a royal coat of arms of William IV.
 The stained glass in the windows of the transepts was restored after the fire.
 Most of these windows are by Capronnier, and they depict biblical scenes.
 The glass in the windows of the nave is plain.
 The two-manual pipe organ was made by Walker's, and dates from the 1970s.
 There is a ring of six bells cast in 1863 by George Mears and Company; the tenor weighs 1382 lb and has a diameter of 26 in.

 Appraisal

 The church was designated as a Grade II listed building on 20 December 1996.
 Grade II is the lowest of the three grades of listing and is applied to buildings that are "nationally important and of special interest".

-Present day

 St Luke's is an active parish church in the deanery of Sefton, the archdeaconry of Liverpool, and the diocese of Liverpool.
-Services are held on Sundays, and at the 11 am service special activities are arranged for children.